thynnine/pysic/running.rst

 a complicated and error prone collection of numbers - the user needs to build the simulation in Python.
 Pysic can then be used in evaluating the energies, forces and other physical quantities of the given system.
-Python syntax is in general simple and simplicity and user friendlyness has also been a key goal in the design of Pysic syntax.
+Python syntax is in general simple and simplicity and user friendliness has also been a key goal in the design of Pysic syntax.

 Since Python is a programming language, having Pysic be a part of the language makes it straightforward to write scripts that generate the physical system to be studied and also extract the needed information